euroblaze/quick_po/spec.md

 On a single order form view, the module will add an option under the Print menu to "Export Quick PurchaseOrder (CSV)".
 Upon clicking this option, the following actions occur:

 - The module exports the line items from the purchase order to a CSV file.
-The CSV includes two columns: Vendor Article Number and Quantity.
+- The CSV includes two columns: Vendor Article Number and Quantity.
 - If any line items in the order do not have a vendor article number, an error message is issued: "Following products do not have this supplier set up with an article number (and possibly other purchase related product information).
 Please fill this information in, and attempt to generate the Quick PO CSV again."
+    - List the deficient products which do not have the supplier information.

 ### 2. Multiple Orders Export